Martin McCarrick

-Martin McCarrick (born 29 July 1962) is an English cellist, keyboardist, guitarist and composer.
-Aside from being a live and recording artist, he is also a teacher and visiting lecturer in music.
+Martin McCarrick (born 29 July 1962) is an English cellist, keyboardist, guitarist and composer, best known for being a member of Siouxsie and the Banshees for seven years, from 1987 until 1995.
+Aside from being a live and recording artist, he is also a teacher and visiting lecturer in music, currently teaching at Thomas Tallis School in Kidbrooke, London.

 Career

-His first recording in the pop/rock arena was in Marc and the Mambas album Torment and Toreros, back 1983 and he has since maintained an association with Marc Almond.
+His first recording in the pop/rock arena was on the 1983 Marc and the Mambas album Torment and Toreros, and he has since maintained an association with Marc Almond.

 Siouxsie and the Banshees

 He is known for his work with Siouxsie and the Banshees from 1987 until 1995.
 He was featured on their 1987 album Through the Looking Glass and afterwards recorded three full studio albums: Peepshow, Superstition and The Rapture.
 In 1991, the single "Kiss Them For Me" reached Number 23 on the Billboard Hot 100.
 With Siouxsie and the Banshees, he also contributed to the films Batman Returns and Showgirls.